summer1988/OTScreenshotHelper/README.md

 ![screenshot](https://raw.github.com/OpenFibers/OTScreenshotHelper/master/Screenshots/screenshot1.png "screen shot")

-Interface is simple:
+#Feature

+* Take screen shot with or without status bar.
-You can take screen shot with status bar or not, specific a screenshot rect or orientaition.
+* You can specific a screenshot rect or orientaition.
+* Great performance: single graphic context per each screenshot.
+* Simple interface:

 ```
 //Get the screenshot of a view.